RNtag12/networkanalysis/week4_web_application_Firewall.md

 - Create a NAT network for Ubuntu and Kali Linux instances to simulate a secure network environment.
 - Configure port forwarding to allow access to DVWA via the host machine.

+## Network credentials:
+- Change Network Adapter
+- Switch the network adapter to a "Host-only Adapter" to prevent DVWA from being accessible to other networks, ensuring the environment remains isolated.
+- Setting Up NGINX with NAXSI

  # Visual demonstration
  - [Video_Demo](https://github.com/RNtag12/networkanalysis/blob/main/Week4_Video_demo.zip)

---- Network credentials:
+---
-Username: ubuntu
-Password: password
-Change Network Adapter
-Switch the network adapter to a "Host-only Adapter" to prevent DVWA from being accessible to other networks, ensuring the environment remains isolated.
-Setting Up NGINX with NAXSI
 Objective Overview
 Host DVWA using NGINX with PHP-FPM integration.
 Compile and configure NAXSI as a WAF to filter incoming requests.